Skip to main content

 Ignoring the signals of a dysregulated system is the fastest route to burnout, injury, and a performance plateau.
 Brain fog, poor sleep, irritability, and a stalled recovery are data points.
 They indicate a breakdown in the communication between your stress and recovery systems.
 The path forward involves mastering this internal conversation.

 We are moving from a paradigm of enduring stress to one of engineering recovery.
 The goal is to build a system so responsive it can handle immense loads, recover with exceptional speed, and adapt to become stronger.
-This requires a new toolkit, one grounded in the science of regulation.
+This requires a new toolkit, one grounded in the science of autonomic nervous system regulation.
 This is the new frontier of human potential.

 Calibrating the Human Performance Engine